Brick Flooring Cost

 Cons

 Brick is heavy and laborious to work with.
-Laying a brick walkway takes a bit of skill and if you want a patterned finish you are looking at a lot of extra work.
+Laying a brick walkway takes a bit of skill and if you want patterned finish you are looking at a lot of extra work.
 Equally, replacing brick is hard, messy work.

 For interiors, it can be hard underfoot and not exactly a surface you want to stand on for hours.
 Moreover, brick is a moisture magnet due to its porous nature.
-If you do not treat it with a sealer and do your bit to maintain it, you will be dealing with premature degradation.
+If you do not treat it with a sealer and do your bit t0 maintain it, you will be dealing with premature degradation.

 Types of Brick Flooring